oggnimodd/beehive-backend-test/README.md

 ➡️ **[https://beehive-backend-test.netlify.app/reference](https://beehive-backend-test.netlify.app/reference)**

-This documentation allows you to see available endpoints, request/response schemas, and directly test API calls (requires authentication via the login endpoint).
+This documentation allows you to see available endpoints, request/response schemas, and directly test API calls.

 ## Functionalities and Endpoints